CartoDB/cartodb/doc/frontend/README.md

 ### Backbone views
 The render method should be the first in the view after the initialize.

-The test should always have the toHaveNoLeaks test.
+The test should always have the `toHaveNoLeaks` test.

-You can add a label in order to know where the view belongs in the code.
-That attribute is module, and it can be used in any view ([more info](https://github.com/CartoDB/cartodb/pull/12341#pullrequestreview-44787657)).
-It will add that label in the DOM attribute data-module.
+You can add a label to help you relate where the view belongs in the code.
+Use the attribute `module` in any view and you'll see a data attribute in the HTML element when in development node. [more info](https://github.com/CartoDB/cartodb/pull/12341)

 If we have to initialise multiple views inside another view, we use the `_initViews` function as same as we do with events, to keep the code organised.